Cobrettie/React-Wars/README.md

 - [ ] What is React JS and what problems does it try and solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+- ReactJS is a declarative, efficient, flexible JS library for building user interfaces.
+React tries to solve the problems involved with state management throughout an application.

 - [ ] What does it mean to _think_ in react?

+- Separate your app into individual components.
+Decide where you will keep your state & the way you will pass your data throughout your application.

 - [ ] Describe state.

+- State is the data in the application.
+State is what allows you to create components that are dynamic and interactive.

 - [ ] Describe props.

+- React allows us to pass information to a component using props, or properties.
+Props are read-only.

 - [ ] What are side effects, and how do you sync effects in a React component to state or prop changes?

+- A side effect is anything that affects something OUTSIDE the scope of the function being executed.

 ## Project Set Up